RoAF 57th Air Base: Post-1990

 Starting from May 2025, the 571st Fighter Squadron which is to be based at Mihail Kogălniceanu began forming at the 71st Air Base from Câmpia Turzii.
 The 571st is to remain there until the base upgrades are completed at Mihail Kogălniceanu.

 It has been suggested that the base would play a significant role in supporting the peacekeeping effort in Ukraine.
 Since Prime Minister Ilie Bolojan has stated that Romania is ready to offer its military infrastructure for securing peace in Ukraine and as one of the largest air bases in Eastern Europe, Mihail Kogălniceanu could accommodate heavy transport and tanker aircraft of the United States such as the C-5 Galaxy or the KC-135 Stratotanker, providing the logistical foundation of a US-backed mission.

+On 11 March 2026, the Supreme Council of National Defense (CSAT) and the Parliament of Romania approved the US request for deploying aerial refueling airplanes, monitoring equipment and satellite communications systems, as well as additional military personnel for security and maintenance at the base.
+Other assets will also be deployed at the Câmpia Turzii and Deveselu bases.
+The temporary deployment will support the US military operations against Iran.
+According to minister Radu Miruță, up to 15 tankers will be stationed in Romania.
+The first aircraft arrived on 15 March at the Otopeni Air Base and began flying their first missions on 20 March.
+The first tankers arrived at Mihail Kogălniceanu from Ramstein in June 2026.